xxruyle/bandcamp-download/README.md

 # bandcamp-download
-Simple script which downloads Bandcamp albums and songs in mp3 format.
+Simple python script which downloads Bandcamp albums and songs in mp3 format.
 MP3 Files come with ID3 metadata.

-Script also supports  <a href="https://github.com/sigma67/ytmusicapi">ytmusicapi</a> where you can instantly upload songs to Youtube Music after downloading.

 # The Script in Action